ndd21/PHYS281/docs/demo-classes.md

 # Classes

-Almost everything in Python is an object.
-All objects (e.g., named variables, functions) have a type.
+Almost everything in Python is an @(object).
+All objects (e.g., variables, functions) have a type.
 An object's type is also known as its [**class**](https://docs.python.org/3/tutorial/classes.html).
-A class can also be thought of as a template for creating an object of that type.
+A @(class) can also be thought of as a template for creating an object of that type.

 Objects can combine holding data with functionality.
-Anything that you can access in an object is known as an **attribute**.
-Attributes can either be **data attributes** (sometime also known as class properties or members) or **function attributes** (also known as **class methods**).
+Anything that you can access in an object is known as an @(attribute).
+Attributes can either be **data attributes** (sometime also known as class properties, class members or class variables) or **function attributes** (also known as **class methods**).
+In Python all of a classes attributes are public, i.e., you can access them from an instance of a class.

 A new object class can be defined using the [`class`](https://www.w3schools.com/python/ref_keyword_class.asp) keyword.

 ## A simple class

-A simple class containing just data attributes can be created using:
+A simple class containing just @(data attribute)s can be created using:

 ```python
 class Particle: